Budget Preparation Process

 Budget Requests by Postsecondary Institutions

-The process and deadlines for submitting budget requests by postsecondary institutions is similar to that of state agencies.
+The process and for submitting budget requests by postsecondary institutions is similar to that of state agencies and the statutory deadline for submission is November 1st of each year.
 However, the information requested is more in line with the way data is gathered for institutions of higher education:

 - Revenues including but not limited to state, federal, and local funds and tuition and fees.